IMJLA/Adsi/docs/markdown/en-US/Get-AdsiGroup.md

 ### EXAMPLE 1
 ```
-Get-AdsiGroup -DirectoryPath 'WinNT://WORKGROUP/localhost' -GroupName Administrators -Cache $Cache
+Get-AdsiGroup -DirectoryPath 'WinNT://WORKGROUP/localhost' -GroupName Administrators
 ```

-Retrieves the local Administrators group from the specified computer using the WinNT provider, and returns all member accounts as DirectoryEntry objects.
-This allows for complete analysis of local group memberships including nested groups and domain accounts that have been added to local groups.
+Get members of the local Administrators group

 ### EXAMPLE 2
 ```
-Get-AdsiGroup -GroupName Administrators -Cache $Cache
+Get-AdsiGroup -GroupName Administrators
 ```

-On a domain-joined computer, retrieves the domain's Administrators group and all of its members.
-On a workgroup computer, retrieves the local Administrators group and its members.
+On a domain-joined computer, this will get members of the domain's Administrators group On a workgroup computer, this will get members of the local Administrators group
-This automatic
-detection simplifies scripts that need to work in both domain and workgroup environments.

 ## PARAMETERS